eclipse-ecsp/ro/CONTRIBUTING.md

 - Review and Agree to [Eclipse Contributor Agreement](https://www.eclipse.org/legal/eca/).
 - More details about contribution can be found in [Eclipse Project Handbook - Contributors](https://www.eclipse.org/projects/handbook/#contributing-contributors) section.

+Please note that this project is released with a [Contributor Code of Conduct][coc].

 By participating in this project you agree to abide by its terms.

 [coc]: ./CODE_OF_CONDUCT.md